 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

+ARIKAYCE liposomal should be used in conjunction with other antibacterial agents active against Mycobacterium avium Complex lung infections.

 4.2 Posology and method of administration

 ARIKAYCE liposomal treatment should be initiated and managed by physicians experienced in the treatment of non-tuberculous lung disease due to Mycobacterium avium Complex.